Introduction to R Programming Language

 Below are some of the benefits given.

-- R is free and is the first major advantage.
+- R is free and is the first significant advantage.

-- You can install R in as many computers as you want
+- You can install R on as many computers as you want

-- R is easy to collaborate and learn
+- R is easy to collaborate with and learn.

 - Provides the most advanced analysis

 - R has the capacity for reproducible research.
-As a result of this project can be repeated easily when any new data is available
+As a result, this project can be repeated easily when any new data is available.

 How to Install the R Programming Language?